 A viral sore throat cannot be treated with antibiotics.
 Viral sore throats usually go away on their own within three days.
 Besides a sore throat, symptoms of a viral infection may include a low-grade fever, a runny or stuffy nose and a slight cough.
 Mild sore throats also can accompany a cold or flu.
 Generally these are not serious conditions and can be treated at home.

-- Q How do I care for someone with a viral throat infection?
+- Q How do other illnesses affect viral throat infection?

 - Q Are over-the-counter medications available for viral throat infection?